sagarhudge/React-Native-Study/Error boundaries.md

 ---

+Types of Errors Handled by Error Boundaries

+Error Boundaries catch errors in:

+Render phase: Errors occurring while rendering a component.

+Lifecycle methods: Errors inside methods like componentDidMount, componentDidUpdate, etc.

+Constructor phase: Errors occurring in the component constructors.

+They do not catch:

+Errors inside event handlers

+Errors thrown in asynchronous code (such as setTimeout or promises)

+Errors occurring in React hooks

+3. Improvements with Error Boundaries

+In React Native, Error Boundaries offer the following improvements:

+Crash prevention: Prevents the app from crashing completely and provides a fallback UI.

+User experience: Ensures that users see a friendly error message rather than a blank screen.

+Better debugging: Helps developers by catching and logging errors, making it easier to diagnose and fix bugs.

+Error reporting: Can integrate with services like Sentry or Firebase Crashlytics to log and monitor errors in production environments.

+4. Benefits of Using Error Boundaries

+Graceful degradation: Instead of the app breaking entirely, users see a fallback UI, ensuring a smooth experience.

+Isolated component failures: Errors within specific components don't affect the rest of the app, ensuring other parts continue functioning properly.

+Error monitoring: Combined with logging, Error Boundaries allow you to monitor, report, and fix errors in production.

+Improved stability: Enhances the robustness of your app by isolating and handling errors in parts of the component tree.

 Section 1: What Are Error Boundaries?

 Error boundaries in React are designed to catch JavaScript errors anywhere in the child component tree and display a fallback UI.
 In React Native, they are particularly useful for isolating errors that could crash the whole app.